-20 The appended Calendar of Meetings includes meeting placeholders for Te Whakaminenga o Kāpiti, however these dates are subject to change following formal adoption by Te Whakaminenga o Kāpiti at a hui later in the year.
+The appended calendar of meetings includes meeting placeholders for Te Whakaminenga o Kāpiti, however these dates are subject to change following formal adoption by Te Whakaminenga o Kāpiti.

 Panonitanga Āhuarangi me te Taiao | Climate change and Environment

 21 There are no climate change and environmental considerations within this report.